ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/intel/20240822-architd/index.md

 ## About the Project

 The project proposes to create a service that can take a COMPSs crate (an artifact adhering to the RO-Crate specification) and, through analysis of the provided metadata, construct a Chameleon-compatible image for replicating the experiment on the testbed.
-Minor adjustments to the COMPSs RO-Crate are anticipated, such as incorporating third-party software necessary for the application.

 ## Final Product